-These measures certainly helped medical cannabis patients and caregivers access medicine whilst minimizing the risk of infection, but not to the extent of simply giving patients the option of growing their own cannabis plants at home.
-With the coronavirus showing no signs of slowing down and with no vaccine in sight, it is essential that lawmakers in states that have already legalized medical cannabis move to allow home cultivation.
+These measures certainly helped medical cannabis patients and caregivers access medicine whilst minimizing the risk of infection but not to the extent of simply giving patients the option of growing their own weed plants at home.
+With the coronavirus showing no signs of slowing down, and with no vaccine in sight, it is essential that lawmakers in states that have already legalized medical cannabis move to allow home cultivation.

 What’s standing in their way?

-This report indicates that the problem of homegrow prohibition is not restricted to medical marijuana patients.
+The NYMCIA report shows the problem of homegrow prohibition is not restricted to medical marijuana patients.
 While home cultivation was originally seen as a necessary part of adult-use marijuana legalization, there is a developing tendency to restrict this in states now looking at full legalization.

-A recent legalization push in Florida illustrates the motives behind corporate-sponsored marijuana reform initiatives.
-The Make It Legal Florida campaign, funded by major cannabis industry players MedMen among others, sought to put an adult-use marijuana legalization question on the November 2020 ballot which would prohibit home cultivation.
-The effort failed to gather enough signatures to the relief of some cannabis legalization supporters who argue legal weed should also be free for everyone to grow, not just the “cannabis cartel.”
+A recent legalization push in Florida shows the ballot initiative process is not immune to corporate influence.
+The Make It Legal Florida campaign, funded by major cannabis industry players MedMen among others, wanted to put an adult-use marijuana legalization question on the November 2020 ballot that would prohibit home cultivation.
+The effort failed to gather enough signatures to the relief of many cannabis legalization supporters who argue legal weed should be free for everyone to grow, not just the “cannabis cartel.”